kperdlich/kperdlich.github.io/_posts/2014-7-14-Bringing-Minecraft-to-the-Nintendo-Wii.md

 Initially, I set aside the multiplayer/network aspect of the game and focused on implementing scenes, UI components, a player controller, and the chunk management + renderer for the world.
-At the time, I was working full-time as a game developer and found it very fulfilling to develop everything from scratch, without having to rely on existing frameworks or game engines like Flash or Unity (yes, Flash was still a thing back then) that we used at work.
+At the time, I was working full-time as a game developer and found it very fulfilling to develop everything from scratch, without having to rely on existing frameworks or game engines like Flash or Unity (yes, Flash was still a thing back then) which we used at work.

 Since I didn't have access to a Wii, I did most of my testing using the Dolphin emulator.
 This approach enabled rapid iterations and provided a convenient workflow.